Which city is cheaper, Porto or Helsinki?

 The public transit in Helsinki can get you around easily.
 Transit options include bus, tram, metro, commuter train and ferry services.

 In either Helsinki or Porto, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Porto than Helsinki because of the overall number of sights and activities.
+Usually, 2-4 days is a good amount of time for Helsinki, and 2-5 days is enough time in Porto.

-In Helsinki, many people enjoy the shopping and museums that this waterfront destination offers.
+In Helsinki, many people enjoy the shopping and museums that this coastal destination offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Porto is a big city with plenty to do.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.